Laxystem/MoCKoGE-Legacy/README.md

 > ***But so much stuff isn't done yet!
 How can you say MoCKoGE will be finished soon?** Well, I didn't say that.
 Also, most of the hard, infrastructure stuff is done.
 Note this list isn't sorted in any way.*

+### Crusades

+The crusades, like the ones that happened in the Middle Ages, try to replace what was there before.
+Basically, they're rewrites with fancy names.
+Note such rewrites may not even affect you: they may only break a singular feature of the engine, or just rewrite all the internals and keep the API the same.

+The following crusades are planned (_italics_ mean that crusade already happened):
+- _Renaming `Hexagine` to `MoCKoGE`_
+- Changing package `io.github.laylameower` to `la.lax`
+- Switching from `log4j` to another library, meant for logging (100% didn't forget its name™️)